KiwiHC16/Abeille/docs/fr_FR/index.md

 Faites plusieur "enter" pour avoir le prompt.

-Maintenant que le docker fonctionne on va faire l installation de jeedom et abeille.
+Maintenant que le docker fonctionne on va faire l installation de Jeedom et Abeille.

 > To stop a container, use CTRL-c.
 This key sequence sends SIGKILL to the container.
 If --sig-proxy is true (the default),CTRL-c sends a SIGINT to the container.
 You can detach from a container and leave it running using the [underline]#*CTRL-p suivi de CTRL-q*# key sequence.